Local Gaussian process approximation for large computer experiments: Localized approximate emulation

 A local design criteria based on the integrand alone---the simplest implementation of which involves maximizing (\ref{eq:dxy})---may therefore be a sensible alternative to MSPE, not just further approximation.
-On the one hand, it leverages an information theoretic criteria.
-On the other it shortcuts substantial derivative calculations required by MSPE.
+It has information theoretic motivation and shortcuts cumbersome derivative calculations.
 In what follows we overload the terminology a bit and refer to local design based on maximizing (\ref{eq:dxy}) as ALC.
 However, it is important to note that its application in this context is novel.
 ALC in its original form has never been used to select a local sub-design and, since no integration is needed (numerical or otherwise) the computation is straightforward.
-In the supplementary material we show that this heuristic can be derived by studying partial correlations akin to those used to obtain sequential least squares estimators.
+In \ref{sec:pcor} we show that this heuristic can be derived by studying partial correlations akin to those used to obtain sequential least squares estimators.